Coco Coir FAQ Canada — The Basics

 Our 5kg coco coir blocks are simple to rehydrate and ready to plant within 30 minutes:

 - Coco-formulated nutrients: Standard hydroponic A+B solutions are not optimised for coir's calcium/magnesium binding behaviour.
-Use a nutrient line specifically designed for coco growing.
+Use a nutrient line specifically designed for coco growing

 - Start feeding at transplant: Unlike soil, coco has no nutrient buffer.
-Begin at a diluted feed rate from the very first watering.
+Begin at a diluted feed rate from the very first watering

-- Irrigation frequency: Coco coir performs best with more frequent, smaller irrigation events — aim for daily dry-down cycles rather than infrequent heavy waterings.
+- Irrigation frequency: Coco coir performs best with more frequent, smaller irrigation events — aim for daily dry-down cycles

 Yes — coco coir can be reused for 2–3 crop cycles, making it significantly more cost-effective than single-use substrates like rockwool.